|

 exotic woods featured in finer guitars are Koa (from Hawaii) and Dao

 (shown in the photo).
-These gorgeous woods produce well balanced, brilliant tone
+These gorgeous woods produce a well-balanced, brilliant tone

 with sparkling highs and wonderful sustain. |